 - Pay Customs Duty, GST (Goods and Services Tax) or Luxury Car Tax if applicable – go to www.ato.gov.au for further info re what costs you are liable for.
 Then you will be required to obtain customs clearance at the port of entry.
 You can lodge a customs import declaration electronically, at a customs counter or by way of a licensed customs broker.
 Please note: Tourists and Temporary residents can bring their car in to Australia for a period of up to 12 months without having to pay taxes or duty.

-- Obtain Quarantine clearance from AQIS (The Australian Quarantine and Inspection Service)- this is done after your vehicle has been inspected at the port of entry.
-For more information go to : www.aqis.gov.au
+- Obtain Quarantine clearance from Department of Agriculture Water and the Environment- this is done after your vehicle has been inspected at the port of entry.
+For more information go to : www.agriculture.gov.au

 What will it cost to bring my car to Australia?